Upjohn Author ORCID Identifier

 Citation

 Eberts, Randall W. and Wei-Jang Huang.
 2008.
 "Net Impact Analysis of Reading Recovery® in Kalamazoo Public Schools: Concept and Preliminary Findings."
-Prepared for Kalamazoo Community Foundation.
+Presentation prepared for Kalamazoo Community Foundation, November 18, 2008.